tiger-pillow/myblog.dev.repo/2021/content/post/reflection1.md

 Boy this class was HARD.
 I expected it to be difficult, but not this difficult.
 Before CPSC223, I didn't even know what a SSH key was, not to mention memory leaks or time complexity.

 But this is also the best kinda of course -- incredibly challenging with incredible support.
 The support system with TA Chris Lim (who unfortunately passed away due to a car [accident](https://law.yale.edu/yls-today/yale-law-school-events/loving-memory-chris-lim)) and wonderful ULAs (undergraduate learning assistants).
 Without them I would never have passed the test scripts.
 The assignments are very difficult, but Prof. Eisenstat has so many office hours and replys to your emails within 12 hours usually.
-It's for these people that Yale is Yale, that it lives up to its reputation (and maybe tuition).
+It's for these reasons that Yale is Yale, that it lives up to its reputation (and maybe tuition).

 Two things I learned: <ol>
     <li> **You will get there** <p>